 Our SEN session will be presented by

-Ron, who will be sharing his wealth of experience and best practice for tutoring students with Dyslexia.
+Ron, who will be sharing his wealth of experience on best practice for tutoring students with reading challenges.

 Having spent ten years in large corporates and ten years in small to medium agencies, working with brands such as Philips, Virgin Atlantic and Mizuno and partnering with retailers including John Lewis, Amazon, Boots and Argos, Carina has gained a unique and insightful perspective into marketing!